 Drain surveys should never be considered an additional expense, it is now considered to be one of the most valuable parts of the surveying process and is not to be over looked.
 Defective drainage systems are responsible for major structural defects in buildings, subsidence and can be avoided if located and corrected in time.

-So what should you expect from a Home Buyers CCTV Drainage Survey ?
+So what should you expect from a Home Buyers CCTV Drainage Survey?

-There is no good reason not to have a drainage survey carried out – drain surveys remain valid for 5 years and should be kept as historical record.
+There is no good reason not to have a drainage survey carried out – drain surveys remain valid for 5 years and should be kept as a historical record.
 Survey reports can be re-used within a five year period as part of a sellers pack meaning they retain their value.
-Commercial / Industrial properties should also be considered for all of the above mentioned reasons.
+Commercial / industrial properties should also be considered for all of the above mentioned reasons.